MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/items-repeater.md

 - **End**: Items are aligned with the end of the row.
 Extra space is left unused at the start of the row.
 - **SpaceAround**: Items are distributed evenly.
 An equal amount of space is added before and after each item.
 - **SpaceBetween**: Items are distributed evenly.
 An equal amount of space is added between each item.
 No space is added at the start and end of the row.
+- **SpaceEvenly**: Items are distributed evenly with an equal amount of space both between each item and at the start and end of the row.

 This image shows the effect of the **ItemsStretch** values in a vertical layout (applied to columns instead of rows).